4424 NE GLISAN STREET PORTLAND OR 97213

 This modality can described as an invitation for universal energy to assist the client's natural capabilities to unblock, support and balance their own emotional, physical and spiritual being.
 This modality is often meditative and intuitive, and can be integrated with other forms of bodywork.

 Deep Tissue Massage

 This modality typically focuses more on specific areas or conditions of the body that are causing the client discomfort or pain.
-It is my intention to work with your body, not on your body, avoiding the philosophy of "no pain, no gain."
 Deep tissue work tends to address multiple layers of the client's body, with the intention to work deeper in order to release chronic holding patterns, tension and pain.
 Work may result in tenderness for up to 2 days.
-Ideal for clients who prefer deeper work, or who are looking to relieve any chronic pain or tension.

 This modality includes the use of cups (glass, rubber or plastic) to create a vacuum over an area of the body, allowing the client's tissue to stretch up into the cup.
 The application of negative pressure (instead of tissue compression applied through traditional massage therapy) can offer the client a variety of therapeutic experiences including nervous system sedation, improved flexibility and a decrease in muscle adhesions, stagnation and inflammation.
 There is a possibility of skin discoloration as a result of this modality, and while the discoloration is similar to that of a bruise, this reaction is not a bruise.
 Skin discoloration as a result of Massage Cupping is due to cellular debris, pathogenic factors and toxins being drawn to the surface to be cleared away by the client's circulatory system.
 Depending on the amount of stagnation within the client's body, the discoloration may fade within hours of their session or take up to two weeks.